 1. Accounting

-Cash Receipts and Disbursements: Upon the written request of Customer, Enron Canada will monitor Customer's cash receipts and disbursements relating to natural gas transactions provided that Customer provides Enron Canada with all necessary access to Customer's relevant bank accounts in order for Enron Canada to perform such service.
-Without limitation to the foregoing, in the event that Customer makes the aforementioned request, Customer will, if possible, give Enron Canada electronic read only access to Customer's relevant bank accounts or, alternatively, Customer will send Enron Canada the statements for such accounts via facsimile on the day following each revenue exchange day and the last day of each month.
+Cash Receipts and Disbursements: Upon the written request of Customer, ENA Upstream will monitor Customer's cash receipts and disbursements relating to natural gas transactions provided that Customer provides ENA Upstream with all necessary access to Customer's relevant bank accounts in order for ENA Upstream to perform such service.
+Without limitation to the foregoing, in the event that Customer makes the aforementioned request, Customer will, if possible, give ENA Upstream electronic read only access to Customer's relevant bank accounts or, alternatively, Customer will send ENA Upstream the statements for such accounts via facsimile on the day following each revenue exchange day and the last day of each month.

-Invoicing: Each month, Enron Canada shall, on behalf of Customer, invoice (i) all relevant counterparties, including Enron Canada and its affiliates, for physical natural gas purchases in the preceding month and (ii) all relevant counterparties, including Enron Canada and its affiliates, pursuant to financial transactions as required under the terms thereof.
-Such invoices shall be prepared by Enron Canada, in a timely manner, in accordance with the gas flow information received and generated by it and the contracts between Customer and the relevant counterparties and forwarded to such counterparties by Enron Canada.
+Invoicing: Each month, ENA Upstream shall, on behalf of Customer, invoice (i) all relevant counterparties, including ENA Upstream and its affiliates, for physical natural gas purchases in the preceding month and (ii) all relevant counterparties, including ENA Upstream and its affiliates, pursuant to financial transactions as required under the terms thereof.
+Such invoices shall be prepared by ENA Upstream, in a timely manner, in accordance with the gas flow information received and generated by it and the contracts between Customer and the relevant counterparties and forwarded to such counterparties by ENA Upstream.

-Payments on Behalf of Customer: All of Customer's counterparties, suppliers and transporters with respect to physical gas transactions and financial transactions shall be advised by Customer from and after the commencement of this Agreement to direct all invoices and statements to Enron Canada as limited agent for and on behalf of Customer.
-If Enron Canada identifies discrepancies between an invoice or statement and such records, Enron Canada shall contact the counterparty and Customer to resolve the discrepancy.
-Provided that, and only if, Customer supplies Enron Canada with sufficient funds, in the form of cash or natural gas, after deducting all amounts owed or owing, whether or not then due, by Customer to Enron Canada under the terms of the Agreement or any other agreement between the parties (such funds referred to herein as the "Payment Funds"), Enron Canada will, for invoices and statements which appear to Enron Canada to be correct and for contracts with counterparties under which the invoiced amount is payable notwithstanding the existence of a dispute, pay from the Payment Funds such invoices and statements in a timely fashion.
+Payments on Behalf of Customer: All of Customer's counterparties, suppliers and transporters with respect to physical gas transactions and financial transactions shall be advised by Customer from and after the commencement of this Agreement to direct all invoices and statements to ENA Upstream as limited agent for and on behalf of Customer.
+If ENA Upstream identifies discrepancies between an invoice or statement and such records, ENA Upstream shall contact the counterparty and Customer to resolve the discrepancy.
+Provided that, and only if, Customer supplies ENA Upstream with sufficient funds, in the form of cash or natural gas, after deducting all amounts owed or owing, whether or not then due, by Customer to ENA Upstream under the terms of the Agreement or any other agreement between the parties (such funds referred to herein as the "Payment Funds"), ENA Upstream will, for invoices and statements which appear to ENA Upstream to be correct and for contracts with counterparties under which the invoiced amount is payable notwithstanding the existence of a dispute, pay from the Payment Funds such invoices and statements in a timely fashion.

-Collection: If Enron Canada is monitoring the cash receipts and disbursements of Customer pursuant to Section 1(a) hereof and if (i) any invoices generated by Enron Canada are not paid within two business days of their due date or (ii) statements and monies due under those statements are not received from counterparties which Enron Canada has been advised of within two business days of their due date, Enron Canada shall: (A) forthwith advise Customer that such payments are overdue; and (B) unless Customer instructs Enron Canada to take no further action, deliver to the payer of those monies a notice that such payment is overdue and, if the overdue amount exceeds ($25,000.00), request from the payer reasons for which the payment is overdue.
+Collection: If ENA Upstream is monitoring the cash receipts and disbursements of Customer pursuant to Section 1(a) hereof and if (i) any invoices generated by ENA Upstream are not paid within two business days of their due date or (ii) statements and monies due under those statements are not received from counterparties which ENA Upstream has been advised of within two business days of their due date, ENA Upstream shall: (A) forthwith advise Customer that such payments are overdue; and (B) unless Customer instructs ENA Upstream to take no further action, deliver to the payer of those monies a notice that such payment is overdue and, if the overdue amount exceeds ($25,000.00), request from the payer reasons for which the payment is overdue.